Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 > ## Exercise 2: Explore the quality of the obtained MAGs
 >
 > Once you have downloaded the `MAGs_checkm.tsv` file, you can open it in Excel or another spreadsheet program.
-If you didn't manage to download the file, or do not have an appropriate program to view it in you can see the file [here]()
+If you didn't manage to download the file, or do not have an appropriate program to view it in you can see or download the file [here](https://drive.google.com/file/d/11vJr5uHBx6J57sazLoU7oOl1peB9OxxJ/view?usp=sharing).
 > Looking at this file what category would each of our MAGs fall into (we will ignore the tRNA and rRNA requirement for now)
 > {: .bash}
 >